 This blog gives an overview on updates concerning international arbitration in the Peace Palace Library collection.
 This includes new titles of the Oxford International Arbitration Series.
 The series publishes books of quality and originality on subjects of practical importance in modern international arbitration, focusing on emerging topics.
 Further on the Research Guide on international arbitration is mentioned and the Peace Palace Library Databases on international arbitration.

-New titles Oxford International Arbitration Series
+Oxford International Arbitration Series

 - Cox, Expropriation in Investment Treaty Arbitration, 2019.